0x7ffc/0x7ffc.github.io/_posts/2019-04-05-try-out-trie.md

 Output: ["eat","oath"]
 ```

-If you're not familar with DFS, check my [last post](/2019/graph-traversal-made-easy-part-1).
+If you're not familiar with DFS, check my [last post](/2019/graph-traversal-made-easy-part-1).
 If the current candidate does not exist in all words' prefix, you could stop backtracking immediately which makes Trie a great option:

 ```ruby
 # b: board; i: row; j: column;